caloni/journal/content/posts/como-fazer-pizza.md

 acucar: 0.80%
 ```

+# A Few Notes

+ - While dough is ready to use within 18 to 24 hours, a prolonged rise deepens the flavor.
+We've found the sweet spot to be around 72 hours (3 days).
+Allow the dough to rise for 18 to 24 hours at room temperature, then transfer it to the refrigerator for up to 6 days.
+Allow dough 2 hours to come back to room temperature before dividing.
+Dough that's divided and stretched while cold won't proof properly, and will render smaller, breadier pizzas.

+ - For a crisper crust, try placing the oven rack farther away from the broiler.
+For a softer crust, add a little more water to the dough.
+Play around with hydration and oven placement until you've found your pizza crust sweet spot.

+ - Don't over-top or over-sauce your pizza!
+If you want five different toppings, use less of each.
+Cut veggies small, and macerate especially wet veggies, like zucchini or eggplant, in salt prior to cooking, to release some of their moisture.

 [massa básica de pão rústico]: /pao-rustico
 [última massa que trabalhei]: https://www.kingarthurbaking.com/recipes/pizza-crust-recipe
 [mesma receita com fermento natural]: https://www.kingarthurbaking.com/recipes/sourdough-pizza-crust-recipe